docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 A special comment format is reserved for a code versioning statement, which is used internally by Adobe scripts, but is available to all scripters.
 Use Edit > Insert Version Tag to insert a comment containing the file name and current date-time, in this format:

-CHAPTER 2: The ExtendScript Toolkit

-The Script Editor

-24

 /**
 * @@@BUILDINFO@@@ SnpCreateDialog.jsx !Version!
 Tue Dec 05 2006 08:03:38 GMT-0800
 */